tutorial

 Is it safe to connect AI to my tools?#

 Yes, with proper precautions.
-MCP includes permission scoping, and you control what each server can access.
+MCP includes permission scoping, human-in-the-loop approval, and supports read-only configurations.
+Every tool invocation requires explicit consent.
 Start with read-only servers if you're cautious.

 How is MCP different from plugins?#

-Plugins are proprietary and platform-specific.
+Plugins are proprietary and platform-specific (think ChatGPT plugins or Chrome extensions).
 MCP is an open protocol — build once, works everywhere.
+No vendor lock-in.

 Can I build my own MCP server?#